Asia O'Hara: Life and career

 O'Hara was born to Lois Helen Williams and grew up in Grand Prairie, Texas and has five sisters, who Asia helped to raise, and all of whom also became performers.
 Her parents are deceased.
 She moved to Dallas when she was 14, and in high school performed in band, color guard, and theater.

 Her drag career began in the early 2000s, when she entered and won an amateur contest at the Rose Room in Dallas.
 The name Asia was taken from a close family member of hers, and the name O'Hara was given to her by her drag mother, Josephine O'Hara.
-Her drag grandmother is Texas pageant legend Sweet Savage.
+Her drag grandmother is Texas pageant legend Sweet Savage and her drag father is Bob Taylor.
 O'Hara continued to perform and in the following years won many titles in the drag pageantry system, including three National titles.
 She has worked as a makeup artist and behind the scenes during pageants, helping to plan and promote preliminary competitions.
 O'Hara owns her own costume design company, Helen of Seven, in which she creates custom design pieces for clients including dance teams, color guards, ice skaters, and other drag performers.

 As a dance and color guard instructor, O'Hara has taught at the high school level in Texas, leading her teams to statewide competition.
 She has performed often at the Rose Room Theatre & Lounge in Dallas, Texas since 2005, and has been a full-time showgirl there since 2009.
 She has also toured across the country performing, judging, and competing in pageants.

 O'Hara was crowned Miss Gay America in October 2016, at the 2016 competition in Memphis, Tennessee.
 Winners of this title are known as the "Symbol of Excellence" of female impersonation and are expected to reign for one year, while performing official MGA responsibilities including touring, community service, and projecting an overall positive image for the LGBT community.

 She is also close friends with Texas-native Drag Race alum Alyssa Edwards and the Davenport drag family.

 She currently owns the Miss Gay Texas pageant.